AxelReviron/Godot-FPS-Template/README.md

 # Godot FPS Template
 A clean and modular First Person Shooter (FPS) template built with **Godot 4.4.1**, featuring a state-driven player system, modular weapons, and a debug interface — designed for rapid prototyping or as a base for FPS games.
+> Currently, only the player's movement system is fully implemented using a state machine.

 ## ✨ Features